---

 **What users dislike:**

-- Users find **learning difficulty** due to Drupal&#39;s complexity, particularly in setup and module integration, challenging.
+- Users face a **steep learning curve** with Drupal&#39;s complexity, especially during installation and module integration.
 (2 reviews)

-- Users face **upgrade difficulties** with Drupal, citing complex installations and outdated functionality as key challenges.
+- Users face **upgrade difficulties** with Drupal, as the process can be complex and time-consuming for newcomers.
 (2 reviews)

-- Users face **complexity challenges** in Drupal, particularly new builders and developers navigating its extensive features and modules.
+- Users find **complex coding** in Drupal challenging, particularly for new builders navigating its extensive features and modules.
 (1 reviews)

-- Users find Drupal to be **expensive** due to high costs for hosting and maintenance, especially for smaller projects.
+- Users note that Drupal can be **expensive** to maintain, especially with costs for hosting and resources required.
 (1 reviews)

 - Users find the **installation issues** challenging, especially new users struggling with complexity during setup and updates.
 (1 reviews)